aznxluvlyguy4u/wiki1/Home.md

 The **default** environment is: _dev_

-To deploy to different environments, see [these](Deploy%20to%20different%20environments) instructions.
+To deploy to different environments (other the dev), see [these](Deploy%20to%20different%20environments) instructions.

 ## Additional configurations / relevant information